 The roads were also investigated for height limitations.
 Permanent structures that cross over the road and restrict the clearance for oversized loads (such as bridges and overpasses) were not found along the evaluated routes.
+There were no width restrictions noted on the surveyed roads.

 For overhead cables, the national standard for minimum clearance over roads is 15.5 feet, and cables cross over the studied routes in numerous locations.
 The height of the cables was not measured; however, there were no overhead cables that appeared to be obstructive.
 In the event a cable presents an obstruction, utility providers can temporarily or permanently raise the cables and/or move the poles.
 Therefore, cables should not be a limiting feature for use of the roads.

-HULL & ASSOCIATES, LLC 7 SEPTEMBER 2020 DUBLIN, OHIO EVD003.0002
+HULL & ASSOCIATES, LLC 8 JANUARY 2021 DUBLIN, OHIO EVD007.0003